ohata-toast/RDS/en/console-guide.md

 * User Access Control: Enter accessible users to DB instance in the CIDR format.
     * Unregistered IPs for user access control are not accessible.
     * Selects whether or not to allow `inbound/outbound` in the Direction setting for access control.
+        * Inboud: Direction into the instance.
+        * Outbound: Direction out of the instance.

 > [Note] The Backup Replication Region feature is not provided for banking networks.